gjerokrsteski/php-dba-cache/README.markdown

 Introduction
 ============

-    The php-dba-cache uses the database (dbm-style) abstraction layer to cache your objects, strings, integers or arrays.
+    The php-dba-cache uses the database (dbm-style) abstraction layer to cache/store your objects, strings, integers or arrays.
     Even instances of SimpleXMLElement can be put to the cache.
 You dont have to matter about the size of the cache-file.
     It depends on the free space of your disk.